SwitchaBLE/style-guide/README.md

 Lore (by Derek A)
 ------

-One upon a time in a galaxy... there was a young boy name Branches.
+Once upon a time in a galaxy... there was a young boy named Branches.
 He drew the proverbial short straw when it comes to life.
 He had few friends, and even fewer non-Vneck t-shirts.
 One day, when Drew was riding his bike into to town to get a hipster coffee, a dark and mysterious Wizard appeared on the road.

 "Branches, I need your aid," said the wizard.
 "I am on a very important quest to save the world from the Arduino master race.
 These vicious blood-sucking mongoloids use powerful mind-control to conquer entire EE departments.
 Only you can help."